 Is it possible that the introduction of group exercise has helped to improve member retention rates?
-Or does choosing to participate increase possibility of failure, create confusion and a loss of ownership of one’s own workouts?
+Or does choosing to participate increase the possibility of failure, and create confusion and a loss of ownership of one’s own workouts?
 Let’s examine the pros and cons of each:

 Group exercises encourage members to do their best.
 Those who work out with peers around them are more likely to push themselves further, so their workout is more productive.
 People don’t want to be the first person to drop out or refuse to participate appropriately, and research demonstrates that the healthy actions of others do influence us.
 A study published in the Journal of Social Sciences found that participants gravitate towards the exercise behaviors of those around them.

 Group exercises can be helpful to those new to exercise as they can try different kinds of classes out and see which ones suit them best.
-Group exercise gives people the opportunity to socialise while working out and gives newbies more confidence and knowledge without having to hire a personal trainer.
+Group exercise gives people the opportunity to socialize while working out and gives newbies more confidence and knowledge without having to hire a personal trainer.
 A 2016 study published in the journal Obesity reported that overweight people lose increased amounts of weight if they spend time with their fit friends, and weight loss continues to grow the more time they spend together.
-People who workout in group sessions also feel more accountable to others and are therefore less likely to skip workouts and will keep coming back for more.
+People who work out in group sessions also feel more accountable to others and are therefore less likely to skip workouts and will keep coming back for more.

-A group exercise class can help those lacking in motivation feel encouraged and energised.
+A group exercise class can help those lacking in motivation feel encouraged and energized.
 The ‘we’re in this together’ mentality of a group exercise class means that participants are more likely to encourage one another, engage with one another and spur one another on to make it through to the end.
-The sense of satisfaction and achievement is also a shared experience which can help motivate members to commit to the class and continue to return to the gym to participate.
+The sense of satisfaction and achievement is also a shared experience that can help motivate members to commit to the class and continue to return to the gym to participate.

 Researchers from the University of Southern California found that people who worked out with friends (or a spouse or co-worker) reported that they took more enjoyment in their exercise than those who worked out solo.
-The variety provided by the range of classes also mixes things up, keeping workouts fresh and exciting and helping members improve their health, fitness, body shape and strength in different ways.
+The variety provided by the range of classes also mixes things up, keeping workouts fresh and exciting and helping members improve their health, fitness, body shape, and strength in different ways.

 Group exercise can have an adverse effect if people start to view the class as a punishment and a chore rather than a fun and social activity.
-If members begin to feel pressurised and guilty, this could be a recipe for disaster, and they may start to avoid the classes to negate these feelings.
+If members begin to feel pressurized and guilty, this could be a recipe for disaster, and they may start to avoid the classes to negate these feelings.